Leon-Plickat/LavaLauncher/CONTRIBUTING.md

 into it.
 Also please respect the coding style, even if you do not like it.

+## How does LavaLauncher work?
+This is a rough description of how LavaLauncher works internally.
+This is however not a description of how Wayland in general or Wayland clients work.

+To understand LavaLauncher, you will have to understand the following objects and the concepts they represent.

+* **Context:** The global data, stored in a single struct.
+  * `struct Lava_data`
+* **Bar:** A definition of a bar.
+Beware: Here "bar" describes a purely logical concept which does not directly correspond to the bars you see on screen.
+It is a pattern which is used in the creation of _instances_ (see below).
+  * `struct Lava_bar`
+* **Configuration Set:** A set of configurations, attached to a bar.
+A bar has at least one configuration set, the first of which being considered the default.
+  * `struct Lava_bar_configuration`
+* **Item:** Definition of an item on a bar.
+  * `struct Lava_item`
+* **Bar Instance:** A bar instance does correspond directly to the bars you see on screen.
+It holds the Wayland surfaces and is created from a bar.
+  * `struct Lava_bar_instance`

+For every `bar {...}` block in the configuration, a bar is created with a default configuration set.
+The bar is attached to the `bars` list inside the context.
+Every assignment in the `bar {...}` context changes the values of the default configuration set.
+For every `button {...}` and `spacer {...}` block inside the `bar {...}` block an is created, initialised to the right item type and attached to the `items` list in the bar.
+Every `config {...}` block inside the `bar {...}` block adds an additional configuration set, which upon creation copies the values of the default configuration set.

+When LavaLauncher is started and receives the object advertising from the Wayland server, then for every advertised output all defined bar objects are checked for a configuration set which can be used on this output, based on the user configured conditionals.
+If a fitting configuration set is found, a bar instance based on the bar is created on the output.
+Only a single instance of a bar per output are possible.

 ## Communication
 You can ask questions and start discussions on the [mailing list](mailto:~leon_plickat/lavalauncher@lists.sr.ht) or if you find me on IRC (my nick is "leon-p" and you can often find me on